piotr-edit/piotr-edit.github.io/index.md

 | *Unforeseen issues (e.g., non-standard format)* | *+10%* |
 | *Express service (24 h)*          | *Custom pricing* |

-\*Please contact me directly for a customized quote,  including rates in USD or PLN!
+\*Please contact me directly for a customized quote, including rates in USD or PLN.

 The specific turnaround time will depend on the length of the project, but most edited texts will be returned to you within 5 business days (without express service).

 ---

-## About me

-My goal is to help writers refine their craft and create impactful, engaging content.
-Whether you’re a novelist, academic, or content creator, I’m here to help.

-Please click [here](cv.md) for my detailed cv.

----

-## Contact
+## Contact me today to bring your writing to life!

-Reach out today to discuss your editing needs at piotr \[dot\] edit -at- gmail \[dot\] com.
+Please reach out via email to discuss your editing needs at piotr \[dot\] edit -at- gmail \[dot\] com.

 You can also find me on [LinkedIn](https://linkedin.com/in/pioioiotr).

----

-**Let’s bring your writing to life!**